cornebidouil/HogwartsLegacy-SpellCaster/README.md

 - **Oppugno** (launches objects at enemies)
 - **Dissipate** (launch desilusion spell)

+## Acknowledgments

+This project relies on the following open-source projects:

+- **[whisper.cpp](https://github.com/ggerganov/whisper.cpp)**: A high-performance implementation of OpenAI's Whisper model for speech recognition.
+- **[silero-vad](https://github.com/snakers4/silero-vad)**: A powerful Voice Activity Detection (VAD) tool that helps in identifying when speech is present in an audio stream.

+I highly recommend checking out these projects if you're interested in speech recognition and voice activity detection!

 ## Support the Project

 This project was created by **Cornebidouil**.
 If you have any questions, feedback, or just want to connect, feel free to reach out!